How Technology Can Help During Nurse Shortages

 Where Are the Next Generation of Nurses?

 Another contributing factor to the nursing shortage is the scarcity of nursing school instructors.
-It has been common for nursing programs to use a lottery system for selection into their programs for years.
+For years, it has been common for nursing programs to use a lottery system for selection into their programs.
 The 2020-2021 Enrollment and Graduations in Baccalaureate and Graduate Programs in Nursing report from the American Association of Colleges of Nursing (AACN) states, “U.S. nursing schools turned away 80,521 qualified applications from baccalaureate and graduate nursing programs in 2020 due to an insufficient number of faculty, clinical sites, classroom space, clinical preceptors, and budget constraints.”
 The report further says most universities cited a lack of qualified teaching faculty as a key reason for having to reject the qualified nursing applicants.

-When instruction doesn’t require teachers and students to be physically present in a classroom, technology can play a role in addressing the educational needs of students by using online education.
-Virtual learning won’t completely replace traditional instruction, however Virtual Reality (VR) simulation and High-Fidelity Simulation that uses realistic, life-like manikins (a full-body patient simulator) to mimic human anatomy and physiology can teach clinical skills and help alleviate the instructor shortage.
+When instruction doesn’t require teachers and students to be physically present in a classroom, technology can help address students’ educational needs by using online education.
+Virtual learning won’t completely replace traditional instruction.
+However, virtual reality (VR) and high-fidelity simulation, which uses realistic, life-like manikins (a full-body patient simulator) to mimic human anatomy and physiology, can teach clinical skills and help alleviate the instructor shortage.

 Overcoming Negative Aspects of Technology

 Sometimes, you can have too much of a good thing.
 One of the major challenges of using multiple technologies is when they are not interoperable or don’t function smoothly in a clinical setting.
 Health systems must avoid having a scenario where the nurse becomes a human interface between disparate and clunky technologies.
-If nurses are recording data from one system into another or logging in and out of multiple technologies, their time is being used up by inefficiencies and taking nurse time away from patients.
+Suppose nurses are recording data from one system into another or logging in and out of multiple technologies.
+In that case, their time is being used up by inefficiencies instead of spending time with patients.

 Ideally, design thinking principles are part of the process when creating tech solutions.
-Input from the people who are going to use the technology from the beginning, during usability testing, and throughout implementation will ensure the technology works smoothly in real-world application.
+Input from the people who will use the technology from the beginning, during usability testing, and throughout implementation will ensure the technology works smoothly in real-world applications.

-It’s essential for technology companies to have this usability component to make sure their designs won’t negatively impact nurses and other clinicians.
+Technology companies need this usability component to ensure that their designs don’t negatively impact nurses and other clinicians.

 How Contact Center Software Fits In